 - Treat any infection or other diseases that may be causing the snoring.
 The snoring will go away as the medical condition or illness is managed.

-- Switch their sleeping position if you think they are in a position that is causing their airway to be partially blocked.
+- Switch his sleeping position if you think a position causing his airway to be partially blocked.

 - Put your cat in another room if the snoring is loud and keeping you awake at night.
 What’s worse than a snoring partner?
 A snoring pet!
 You can try a white noise machine if you don’t want to separate from your cat at night.